odomlab2/sci-rocket/README.md

 ---

-1. Imports and sanity-checks the supplied sample sheet.
+1. Check for sanity of provided barcodes and sample-sheet.
 2. Demultiplexes (paired-end) sequencing (.fastq) using the supplied sample-specific RT and ligation design.
     - Generates sample-specific fastq file(s) with correct read-name for R2.
 3. Performs adapter and low-quality base-trimming (**fastp**).